deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 ## ⏪ Changelog

-See what's changed in the template and module over time by viewing [the changelog](Changelog.md).
+See what's changed in the module and template over time by viewing [the changelog](Changelog.md).

-## ❤ Donate to support this template
+## ❤ Donate to support this module and template

-Buy me a hot apple cider for providing this template open source and for free 🙂
+Buy me a hot apple cider for providing this module and template open source and for free 🙂

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5MWSTSXNYEJWW)